zwave-js/node-zwave-js/packages/core/api.md

     ProtocolInfo = 1
 }

-// Warning: (ae-missing-release-tag) "isConsecutiveArray" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isConsecutiveArray" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function isConsecutiveArray(values: number[]): boolean;

-// Warning: (ae-missing-release-tag) "isExtendedCCId" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isExtendedCCId" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isExtendedCCId(ccId: CommandClasses): boolean;

-// Warning: (ae-missing-release-tag) "isMessagePriority" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isMessagePriority" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isMessagePriority(val: unknown): val is MessagePriority;

-// Warning: (ae-missing-release-tag) "isRecoverableZWaveError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isRecoverableZWaveError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function isRecoverableZWaveError(e: unknown): e is ZWaveError;

-// Warning: (ae-missing-release-tag) "isRssiError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isRssiError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isRssiError(rssi: RSSI): rssi is RssiError;

-// Warning: (ae-missing-release-tag) "isSupervisionResult" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isSupervisionResult" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isSupervisionResult(obj: unknown): obj is SupervisionResult;

-// Warning: (ae-missing-release-tag) "isTransmissionError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isTransmissionError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isTransmissionError(e: unknown): e is ZWaveError & {
     code: ZWaveErrorCodes.Controller_Timeout | ZWaveErrorCodes.Controller_MessageDropped | ZWaveErrorCodes.Controller_CallbackNOK | ZWaveErrorCodes.Controller_ResponseNOK | ZWaveErrorCodes.Controller_NodeTimeout | ZWaveErrorCodes.Security2CC_CannotDecode;
 };

-// Warning: (ae-missing-release-tag) "isUnsupervisedOrSucceeded" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isUnsupervisedOrSucceeded" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isUnsupervisedOrSucceeded(result: SupervisionResult | undefined): result is undefined | (SupervisionResult & {
     status: SupervisionStatus.Success | SupervisionStatus.Working;
 });

-// Warning: (ae-missing-release-tag) "isValidDSK" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isValidDSK" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isValidDSK(dsk: string): boolean;

-// Warning: (ae-missing-release-tag) "isValueID" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isValueID" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isValueID(param: Record<any, any>): param is ValueID;

-// Warning: (ae-missing-release-tag) "isZWaveError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isZWaveError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isZWaveError(e: unknown): e is ZWaveError;

-// Warning: (ae-missing-release-tag) "IVirtualEndpoint" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "IVirtualEndpoint" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export interface IVirtualEndpoint {